 One such startup is Octane AI.
 They make it possible to create a bot and engage your audience via messaging.
 Their service can be considered as an on-demand concierge bot that automatically sends welcome messages, receipts, shipping notifications, abandoned cart campaigns, and much more.

 One other startup is Ambit.
 They provide the next generation of conversational artificial intelligence.
 Via blending customer-centered interactions with natural language processing, human intervention capability, and structured data capture.
 Ambit’s analytics empowers enterprises to make data-led decisions.
 Chatbots deployed across messaging platforms are the most frictionless method of serving customers.

 Facebook is increasingly becoming the number one platform for such implementations.
-The obvious reason is that it is maybe the largest social network with monthly active users and they have massive amounts of data to target or design the desired chatbot.
-They have the highest conversion rate.
-The availability of data makes Facebook as the main platform for digital marketing activities.
-Conversational interfaces make it easier to capture the general trend and conduct sentiment analysis.
-All leading to greater user interaction and higher conversion rate.
+The obvious reason is that it is one of the largest social networks in terms of monthly active users and has massive amounts of data on its users.
+The combination of data availability and an engaged audience makes Facebook an attractive platform for digital marketing activities.
+Conversational interfaces can support marketing activities on Facebook and improve user engagement and retention.

 Facebook Messenger is the most obvious candidate.
 Some of the use cases include” offering the discount codes and coupons to consumers.
 Real-time notifications make the consumer aware of the campaign at that moment.
 By providing coupons and discount codes, greater conversion rates can be achieved.
 Facebook makes it possible to see the likes of the consumer and you have access to browsing history and past purchases, this increases the likelihood of up-selling or cross-selling.